MoroccanGeek/UnitedRemote-BackendChanllenge/README.md

 ## 2. Run the apps

 Before running make sure that the ports in the image above are not in use.

+Each app has a folder called "target", that contains an executable JAR (and also a Docker file).

-We start the apps in this order:
+Run each app's JAR in this order:

-   1. Config Server: running on port 8888
+   1. Config Server: running on port 8888.
+Before doing anything check if the app is working using this :

+	localhost:8888/config-server/default

+   This link displays the configuration for this app.

-   2. Discover service: running on port 8762
+   2. Discover service: running on port 8762.
+Before doing anything check if the app is working using this :

+          localhost:8762

-   3. Gateway Service: running on port 8079
+   3. Gateway Service: running on port 8079.
+Before doing anything check if the app is working.
+Go to Eureka server, and see if the gateway service pops-up.

-   4. Top100GithubRepos Service: running on port 8082
+   4. Top100GithubRepos Service: running on port 8082.
+Check if the service name pops up in eureka.

-   5. TopLanguages Service: running on port 8081
+   5. TopLanguages Service: running on port 8081.
+Check if the service name pops up in eureka.

+At the end, you should have something like this:

 ## 3. Test REST API